neuroailab/physopt-physics-benchmarking/README.md

 ## Overview

 The goal of this repository is to train and evaluate different physics prediction models on one or many different physics scenarios.
 The inputs are model specific, however all currently implemented models predict from images.
 The output metrics are dataset specific, however all currently used datasets are evaluated on some form of binary prediction task.
-The procedure to extract metrics for each dataset and model is as follows:
+The procedure consists of two phases, as follows:

-1. Train the physics prediction model on its specific prediction task on the specific train dataset.
+1. **Dynamics**: Train the physics prediction model on its specific prediction task on the specific train dataset.
-  - Input: Model-specific train data (e.g. images and bounding boxes).
-  - Output: Model-specific trained checkpoint file
+  - Output: Model-specific trained checkpoint file saved to ``[OUTPUT_DIR]/[DYNAMICS_SCENARIO]/[SEED]/model/model.pt``
-    - stored at `{output_directory}/{train_data_name}/{seed}/model`
-    - stored as `model-specific (e.g. pytorch or tensorflow checkpoint file)`
-2. Extract latent model features on the specific train dataset.
-  - Input: Model-specific train data and labels and trained checkpoint file.
-  - Output: Latent train features and labels per data example
-    - stored at `{output_directory}/{train_data_name}/{seed}/model/features/{train_feat_data_name}/feat.pkl`
-    - stored as `list(batch) with batch = dict(encoded_states: visual_features, rollout_states: predicted_features, binary_labels: labels]))`.
+2. **Readout**: Evaulate the trained models under different readout protocols.
-3. Extract latent model features on the specific test dataset.
+  1. __Feature Extraction__: Extract latent model features on the readout training and testing datasets.
-  - Input: Model-specific test data and labels and trained checkpoint file.
-  - Output: Latent test features and labels per data example
-    - stored at `{output_directory}/{train_data_name}/{seed}/model/features/{test_feat_data_name}/feat.pkl`
-    - stored as `list(batch) with batch = dict(encoded_states: visual_features, rollout_states: predicted_features, binary_labels: labels))`.
+    - Output: List of dicts, each dict corresponding to results from a batch, saved to `[OUTPUT_DIR]/[DYNAMICS_SCENARIO]/[SEED]/model/features/[READOUT_SCENARIO]/{train/test}_feat.pkl`
+      - Each dict has the following keys: `input_states`, `observed_states`, `simulated_states`, `labels`, `stimulus_name`
-4. Train a classifier / regressor to predict the task using extracted latent train features and ground truth train labels, and test the trained classifier on the extracted latent test features to predict the test labels and evaluate them against the ground truth test labels using the the dataset specific test metric.
+  2. __Metrics Computation__: Train a classifier / regressor to predict the task using extracted latent train features and ground truth train labels, and test the trained classifier on the extracted latent test features to predict the test labels and evaluate them against the ground truth test labels using the the dataset specific test metric.
-  - Input: Latent train and test features and labels.
-  - Output: Test dataset specific metrics
-    - stored at `{output_directory}/{train_data_name}/{seed}/model/features/{test_feat_data_name}/metrics_results.pkl`
-    - stored as `list(setting_result) with setting_result = dict(results: metric_results, seed: seed, train_name: train_model_data_name, train_feat_name: train_feat_data_name, test_feat_name: test_feat_data_name, model_dir: model_dir)`.
+    - Output: Metric results and other data used for model-human comparisons saved to `[OUTPUT_DIR]/[DYNAMICS_SCENARIO]/[SEED]/model/features/[READOUT_SCENARIO]/metric_results.csv`
+      - Used for analysis in [physics-benchmarking-neurips2021](https://github.com/cogtoolslab/physics-benchmarking-neurips2021)

 ## How to Install

-Run

-`pip install -r requirements.txt`
+Run `pip install -e .`

-and add [RPIN](https://github.com/neuroailab/RPIN), [SVG](https://github.com/neuroailab/svg), [CLIP](https://github.com/openai/CLIP) and [physopt](https://github.com/neuroailab/physopt) to your PYTHONPATH with

-`export PYTHONPATH=$PYTHONPATH:{path_to_RPIN}:{path_to_SVG}:{path_to_CLIP}:{path_to_physopt}`.

 ## How To Run

 Physopt uses [Hyperopt](https://github.com/neuroailab/hyperopt) to train and evaluate physics prediction models on one or many different datasets.
 In order to evaluate a model, you first need to launch a MongoDB database, then a optimization server that distributes jobs across workers, and finally as many workers as you want that execute the server jobs.

-For example,

-a) to evaluate ROI pooling run
+For example, to run C-SWM, use:

-`python opt.py --data TDW --model RPIN --host localhost --port 25555 --database rpin --output rpin_output_directory --num_threads 1`
+`python opt.py --data physion --model CSWM --host localhost --port 25555 --database physion --output [OUTPUT_DIR]`

 and then start up as many workers as you want with

-`hyperopt/scripts/hyperopt-mongo-worker --mongo=localhost:25555/rpin --logfile=logfile.txt`

-b) to evaluate SVG run

-`python opt.py --data TDW --model SVG --host localhost --port 25555 --database svg --output svg_output_directory --num_threads 1`

-and then start up as many workers as you want with:

-`hyperopt/scripts/hyperopt-mongo-worker --mongo=localhost:25555/svg --logfile=logfile.txt`

-c) to evaluate multiple models run in separate threads:

-`python opt.py --data TDW --model RPIN --host localhost --port 25555 --database database --output rpin_output_directory --num_threads 1`

-`python opt.py --data TDW --model SVG --host localhost --port 25555 --database database --output svg_output_directory --num_threads 1`

-etc.

-and then start up as many workers as you want with:

-`hyperopt/scripts/hyperopt-mongo-worker --mongo=localhost:25555/database --logfile=logfile.txt`
+`hyperopt/scripts/hyperopt-mongo-worker --mongo=localhost:25555/physion --logfile=logfile.txt`

 This approach has the advantage that you only need one set of workers pointing all to the same database `database`.
 Although currently not a problem, potential library conflicts between models might make approach c) infeasible in the future without separate python environments.
 In that case each model would have to be run in model-specific python environment which is beyond the scope of this documentation.